huzeifah-m/PBI-Pro-License-Automated-Control/README.md

 ### Pre-requisites
 •	**Power Automate licence**

-•	**Admin of an AAD**
+•	**Permissions to create/use an [Azure Active Directory Security Group](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)**

-•	**E5 licences**
+•	**Procured E5 licences available to assign**

-•	**MSForm for user to fill in**, which is set so only members of your organisation can respond.
+•	**MSForm for end user to fill in**, which is set so only members of your organisation can respond.
 Here organisations can customise the form to meet their needs such as including terms of use, rules to follow etc..:

 <img width="1189" alt="MicrosoftTeams-image" src="https://user-images.githubusercontent.com/99490720/220603003-6d22c454-9882-4a0e-be9d-95c6ed889233.png">